A school-bus accident on Monday morning sent 13 children to the hospital and the driver to the Peoria County Jail.

 While Stewart is presumed innocent until proven guilty, he is currently on unpaid leave while the school district investigates the accident.
 If convicted, he will lose his commercial driver’s license (CDL) for one year and may face an even longer ban on transporting school children.
 Stewart has a prior criminal history, including felonies for delivery of a controlled substance and theft.

-If any of the children suffered injuries in the event, their families may seek compensation for the harm done.
+If any of the children suffered injuries in this car accident, their families may seek compensation for the harm done.
 Some parties that could potentially be liable include Gary Stewart, the bus company and the school district.